 Protection for VCB: Using Antipumping Relay

 VCBs must be protected from multiple closing and tripping operations.
-If the breaker closing command is given by operator breaker try to close but due to any fault on the protected circuit the breaker has to trip.
-Since the closing command is still present, there is a chance of breaker closing again and being tripped by the relay.
+If the breaker closing command is given by the operator breaker tries to close but due to any fault on the protected circuit, the breaker has to trip.
+Since the closing command is still present, there is a chance of the breaker closing again and being tripped by the relay.
 This process is iterative and hence continuous command can damage the closing coil of the breaker.

-It is placed inside the circuit breaker or externally as auxiliary relay.
+It is placed inside the circuit breaker or externally as an auxiliary relay.

 2. Prevents the CB to close when a continuous opening command is applied.
 To reset the anti-pump relay the opening command has to be removed.
 When performing a trip-free operation (CO without delay) the open command pulse has to be slightly delayed (10-20 ms) to prevent the anti-pump relay to pick up.